Chapter 2 The Pre-Travel Consultation Counseling & Advice for Travelers

 Protection against Mosquitoes, Ticks, & Other Insects & Arthropods

-Vaccines or chemoprophylactic drugs are available to protect against some vectorborne diseases such as yellow fever and malaria; however, travelers still should be advised to use repellents and other general protective measures against biting arthropods.
-The effectiveness of malaria chemoprophylaxis is variable, depending on patterns of drug resistance, bioavailability, and compliance with medication, and no similar preventive measures exist for other mosquitoborne diseases such as dengue or chikungunya.
-There has been a recent resurgence in bed bug infestations worldwide, particularly in developed countries (Box 2-03).
+Vaccines or chemoprophylactic drugs are available to protect against some vectorborne diseases such as yellow fever and malaria; however, travel health practitioners should advise travelers to use repellents and other general protective measures against biting arthropods.
+The effectiveness of malaria chemoprophylaxis is variable, depending on patterns of drug resistance, bioavailability, and compliance with medication, and no similar preventive measures exist for other mosquitoborne diseases such as dengue, chikungunya, or West Nile virus.

-CDC recommends the use of products containing active ingredients that have been registered by the Environmental Protection Agency (EPA) for use as repellents applied to skin and clothing.
-EPA registration of active ingredients indicates the materials have been reviewed and approved for efficacy and human safety when applied according to the instructions on the label.
+The Environmental Protection Agency (EPA) regulates repellent products in the United States.
+CDC recommends that consumers use repellent products that have been registered by EPA.
+EPA registration indicates the materials have been reviewed and approved for both efficacy and human safety when applied according to the instructions on the label.

 GENERAL PROTECTIVE MEASURES

 Avoid outbreaks.
 To the extent possible, travelers should avoid known foci of epidemic disease transmission.
-The CDC website provides information on regional disease transmission patterns and outbreaks (www.cdc.gov/travel).
+The CDC website provides updates on regional disease transmission patterns and outbreaks (www.cdc.gov/travel).

 Be aware of peak exposure times and places.
-Exposure to arthropod bites may be reduced if travelers modify their patterns of activity or behavior.
+Exposure to arthropod bites may be reduced if travelers modify their patterns or locations of activity.
 Although mosquitoes may bite at any time of day, peak biting activity for vectors of some diseases (such as dengue and chikungunya) is during daylight hours.
 Vectors of other diseases (such as malaria) are most active in twilight periods (dawn and dusk) or in the evening after dark.
-Avoiding the outdoors or focusing preventive actions during peak hours may reduce risk.
-Place also matters; ticks are often found in grasses and other vegetated areas.
+Avoiding the outdoors or taking preventive actions (such as using repellent) during peak biting hours may reduce risk.
+Place also matters; ticks and chiggers are often found in grasses and other vegetated areas.
 Local health officials or guides may be able to point out areas with increased arthropod activity.

 Bed nets.
-When accommodations are not adequately screened or air conditioned, bed nets are essential to provide protection and to reduce discomfort caused by biting insects.
+When accommodations are not adequately screened or air conditioned, bed nets are essential in providing protection and reducing discomfort caused by biting insects.
 If bed nets do not reach the floor, they should be tucked under mattresses.
-Bed nets are most effective when they are treated with a pyrethroid.
+Bed nets are most effective when they are treated with a pyrethroid insecticide.
 Pretreated, long-lasting bed nets can be purchased before traveling, or nets can be treated after purchase.
+Effective, treated nets may also be available in destination countries.
 Nets treated with a pyrethroid insecticide will be effective for several months if they are not washed.
 Long-lasting pretreated nets may be effective for much longer.

 Insecticides and spatial repellents.
-An increasing array of products to be used as spatial repellents (containing active ingredients such as metofluthrin and allethrin) is becoming commercially available.
-These augment the aerosol insecticides, vaporizing mats, and mosquito coils that have been available for some time.
+More spatial repellent products are becoming commercially available.
+These products, containing active ingredients such as metofluthrin and allethrin, augment aerosol insecticide sprays, vaporizing mats, and mosquito coils that have been available for some time.
 Such products can help to clear rooms or areas of mosquitoes (spray aerosols) or repel mosquitoes from a circumscribed area (coils, spatial repellents).
 Although many of these products appear to have repellent or insecticidal activity under particular conditions, they have not yet been adequately evaluated in peer-reviewed studies for their efficacy in preventing vectorborne disease.
-As such, travelers should supplement the use of these products with topical or clothing repellents or bed nets in areas with the potential for vectorborne disease transmission or if biting arthropods are noted.
+Travelers should supplement the use of these products with repellent on skin or clothing and using bed nets in areas where vectorborne diseases are a risk or biting arthropods are noted.
 Since some products available internationally may contain pesticides that are not registered in the United States, it may be preferable for travelers to bring their own.
 Insecticides and repellent products should always be used with caution, avoiding direct inhalation of spray or smoke.

-Optimum protection can be provided by applying the repellents described in the following sections to clothing and to exposed skin.
+Optimum protection can be provided by applying the repellents described in the following sections to clothing and to exposed skin (Box 2-03).

 REPELLENTS FOR USE ON SKIN AND CLOTHING